How To Run An Interior Design Business

-In today’s busy world, you will want to be promoting yourself both through social media platforms, as well as with face-to-face interactions in your local community.
-(Unless you will be solely focused on E-design).
+In today’s busy world, you will want to be promoting yourself through social media platforms, as well as with face-to-face interactions in your local community.
+(Unless you will be focused only on E-design).

 No matter what services you choose to offer, you will need a solid marketing strategy in place so people can find you to understand how you will save them money and how you can offer so much value to a project!
 This is why having a great online presence and strong relationships with others in the industry (both on line & in your local community) is imperative.

 With Facebook Live and Instagram stories, however, it couldn’t be easier to hit the record button and share what you have to offer with the world!
-And because what we do is so visual, there are a ton of content ideas that we can share on a daily basis.
+And because what we do is so visual, there’s a ton of content ideas that we can share on a daily basis.

 Physical promotional materials are perfect to pass onto with trades, suppliers, friends, neighbours and clients.
 See here for the brochure that I created to showcase my services and learn how I use it in my business to attract new clients.

 Ask your happy clients for a testimonial after the project is finished.
 Businesses are often successful because of repeat business and referrals, and our interior design industry is no different.